Lightning-AI/lightning-thunder/README.md

 - dispatches computations to optimized kernels
 - distributes computations optimally across machines

-To do so, Lightning Thunder ships with:
+To do so, Thunder ships with:

 - a JIT for acquiring Python programs targeting PyTorch and custom operations
 - a multi-level IR to represent them as a trace of a reduced op-set
 - an extensible set of transformations on the trace, such as `grad`, fusions, distributed (like `ddp`, `fsdp`), functional (like `vmap`, `vjp`, `jvp`)
 - a way to dispatch operations to an extensible collection of executors

-Lightning Thunder is written entirely in Python.
+Thunder is written entirely in Python.
 Even its trace is represented as valid Python at all stages of transformation.
 This allows unprecedented levels of introspection and extensibility.

-Lightning Thunder doesn't generate device code.
+Thunder doesn't generate device code.
 It acquires and transforms user programs so that it's possible to optimally select or generate device code using fast executors like:

 - [torch.compile](https://pytorch.org/get-started/pytorch-2.0/)
 - [nvFuser](https://github.com/NVIDIA/Fuser)